kingbonj/RomeroCookies/README.md

 4. George A. Romero (1940-2017)

-I haven't included quotes from the subsequent movies (Land, Diary, Survival) because ~~they arent as good~~ I have not had time, BUT if somebody would like to contribute these to the database that would be fantastic for fans of the movies.
+I haven't included quotes from the subsequent movies (Land, Diary, Survival) because ~~they aren't as good~~ I have not had time, BUT if somebody would like to contribute these to the database that would be fantastic for fans of the movies.